-Canon 2000D versus Nikon P900
+Canon 2000D vs Nikon P900

-The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon Coolpix P900 are two digital cameras that were revealed to the public, respectively, in February 2018 and March 2015.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in February 2018 and March 2015.
 The 2000D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably larger (11 percent) than the Canon 2000D.
 In this context, it is worth noting that neither the 2000D nor the P900 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens built in, whereas the 2000D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 2000D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 2000D gets 500 shots out of its LP-E10 battery, while the P900 can take 360 images on a single charge of its EN-EL23 power pack.
 The power pack in the P900 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.